 Pest and disease management

 Pedro Ximenez is more susceptible to downy mildew than the other varieties grown here.
-To reduce its susceptibility, we prune the vines late in the season so that budburst is up to two weeks later than the other varieties.
+Furthermore, to reduce its susceptibility, we prune the vines late in the season so that budburst is up to two weeks later than the other varieties.
 Budburst this year occurred on 10 October.

-We hand spur-pruned the Pedro Ximénez to two-bud spurs as recommended by the Handbook of Horticulture and Viticulture of Western Australia, first published by Adrien Despiessis in 1895. ( When my own 1921 second edition of the handbook by the Western Australian Department of Agriculture started to fall apart, I undertook the task of re-printing this wonderful book on behalf of others as well as myself in 2007).
-We have the intent of producing a small amount of PX fruit at 25Be for a PX sherry liqueur.
-After 5 years of spur pruning I have changed the pruning method to cane pruning.
+We spur-pruned the Pedro Ximénez to two-bud spurs as recommended by the Handbook of Horticulture and Viticulture of Western Australia.
+This book was first published by Adrien Despiessis in 1895.
+Due to my 1921 second edition of the handbook by the Western Australian Department of Agriculture started to fall apart, I undertook the task of reprinting this wonderful book on behalf of others as well as myself in 2007.
+We intend to produce a small amount of PX fruit at 25Be for a PX sherry liqueur.
+After 5 years of spur pruning, I have changed the pruning method to cane pruning.
 This reduces the amount of time required for hand thinning of the shoots during Spring.

 Future methods of management

-We harvest less than a tonne of Pedro Ximénez per year.
+We harvest less than a tonne of Pedro Ximénez per year at this sugar level.